 September 12-18, 2021

-Registration will open March 1, 2021.
+Registration for 2021 is open.
 All plans for Rabbistick 33 are moving forward with a positive outlook.
 However, we will maintain our observance of pandemic protocols and may have to modify operations as things progress.
 Feel free to contact the Backtracks office if you have any questions.

 HONORING OUR SHARED HERITAGE